Pablenko/cloud_stock/README.md

 ## Cloud stock projecy

 Purpose of this project is to create cloud stock platform for trading.
-Currently project is in development process.
+Currently project is under development process.
 If you have any ideas, feel free to add issue.

 ### Technology stack